-However, one aspect of the pursuit of happiness is the acquisition of property.
+However, property is one important aspect of the pursuit of happiness.
 That’s because property is essential to preserving both life and liberty.
 We require food, clothing, and shelter in order to sustain our lives.
 We may also require other types of property to exercise our creative liberty and achieve our individual goals.
-Builders need tools, musicians need instruments, farmers need seeds and farm implements and photographers need cameras.
+Builders need tools, musicians need instruments, farmers need seeds and farm implements, and photographers need cameras.

 It is fundamentally immoral therefore to deprive other human beings access to the resources God created to sustain human life.
 For instance, we should not be locking up unused land and labeling it private property.
 It’s a fundamental fact that every person needs land to occupy in order to live.
 It is fundamentally immoral for a society to tie up vast tracts of unused land and resources while others are homeless and hungry.
 To deny others land to live on, air to breathe, water to drink and access to the other resources needed to create the food, clothing, and shelter they need to survive is a violation of other people’s right to life.

 These resources were created by God to provide for His children.
 To elaborate on this idea, I’ll discuss aspects of the Old Testament law that address these issues.
 For now, it’s sufficient to make it clear that barring people from access to the resources that would enable them to care for themselves is immoral and is not included in the unalienable right of property.